eloiisa-gh/music-class-ads/README.md

 ### 4. Enable another agent to call the illustration agent remotely

 This second agent creates content for ads.
-It writes a headline and a couple of sentences of body text, then transfer to the illustration agent to generate an image to illustrate that text.
+It writes a headline and a couple of sentences of body text, then transfers to the illustration agent to generate an image to illustrate that text.

 Launch the UI from the Cloud Shell Terminal:
 ```